fdformula/FiniteDifferenceFormula.jl/README.md

 The function sets to n the default maximum number of terms of Taylor series.
 It is for explorers/researchers.
 Users never need to know its existence.
 (If no change is made, the default value is 30.)
+The value affects the behaviors of functions 'taylor' and 'printtaylor' only.
+When you need more than 30 terms of a Taylor series, the value should be set.
+For m nonzero terms, n should be larger than m, say, n = m + 8.

 Trick: If 0 ≤ n < 10, no change is made, and it shows the present default value.